Results 1 - 10 from 12 for colossal squid in 0.902 sec.

 Giant squid found off Santa Cruz dissected by researchers - San Jose Mercury News

-Thursday will the necropsy yield possibly groundbreaking new information like whether or not the squid belongs to the same species as the one photographed alive in Japan in 2004.
-The results ... possesses a distinctive beak and fin that could lead it to be confused only with the colossal squid, an even more exceptional animal, according to Sean Van Sommeran of the Pelagic Advertisement ...
+Administration in Santa Cruz.
+The giant squid possesses a distinctive beak and fin that could lead it to be confused only with the colossal squid, an even more exceptional animal, according to Sean Van Sommeran of the Pelagic Advertisement Shark Research Foundation, who spotted the floating squid while out looking ...

 pelagic.org